-Stage 1: where you, as the nominator, provide a submission (up to 500 words) outlining the nominee's achievement and why they would be a good candidate for a particular science prize.
-You will also need to provide the contact details of two supporters and two independent referees.
+Stage 1: where you, as the nominator, provide a submission (up to 3000 characters) outlining the nominee's achievement and why they would be a good candidate for a particular science prize.
+You will also need to provide the contact details of two supporters and two independent referees who have agreed to provide their informed opinions.
 One independent referee must be based overseas for all prizes except the Prize for New Innovators.

-Stage 2: where, if we have shortlisted your nominee, we invite you (the nominator) and two supporters to prepare a more detailed submission (nominator submission up to 1500 words and supporter submissions up to 1000 words each) addressing the relevant assessment criteria.
+Stage 2: where, if we have shortlisted your nominee, we invite you (the nominator) and two supporters to prepare a more detailed submission (nominator submission up to 9000 characters and supporter submissions up to 6000 characters each) addressing the relevant assessment criteria.